XMRHRX/XMRHRX/README.md

 - 👋 Hi, I’m @XMRHRX
 - 👀 I’m interested in "learning"
-- 🌱 I’m currently learning "how to learning"
+- 🌱 I’m currently learning "how to learn"
-- 💞️ I’m looking to collaborate on "things what fun&cool"
+- 💞️ I’m looking to collaborate on "things fun & cool"

 <!---